Aaron Rouse: Green Bay Packers

 After an injury to starting safety Nick Collins, Rouse made his first NFL start on November 11, during a 34–0 victory over the Minnesota Vikings.
 On November 18, Rouse recorded his first interception, when he picked off a Vinny Testaverde pass on Carolina Panthers' opening possession in a 31–17 victory over the Panthers.
 The following week, in a 37–26 win over the Detroit Lions, Rouse recorded his second career interception in just his second career start.
 He was nominated for the week 12 Diet Pepsi Rookie of the Week award for his performance against the Detroit Lions where he made a key game-changing interception against fellow rookie Calvin Johnson.
 He finished his rookie campaign with 25 total tackles (22 solo tackles, two assists), four pass deflections and two interceptions while playing in 11 total games, starting in three of them.
 Rouse helped Green Bay win the 2007 NFC North division championship.
-The Packers finished the season losing to the New York Giants 23–20 in the NFC Championship Game, missing out on going to Super Bowl XLII.
+The Packers finished the season losing to the New York Giants 23–20 in the NFC championship game, missing out on going to Super Bowl XLII.

-Rouse entered the 2008 season as the backup strong safety behind starter Atari Bigby but an injury to Bigby during the Week 2 matchup at Detroit promoted Rouse to starting strong safety for the Packers third game of the season against the Dallas Cowboys and the fourth against the Tampa Bay Buccaneers.
-After sustaining a knee injury in the 4th quarter against Tampa Bay, Rouse was inactive for the Packers next contest against the Atlanta Falcons.
+Rouse entered the 2008 season as the backup strong safety behind starter Atari Bigby but an injury to Bigby during the Week 2 matchup at Detroit promoted Rouse to starting strong safety for the Packers' third game of the season against the Dallas Cowboys and the fourth against the Tampa Bay Buccaneers.
+After sustaining a knee injury in the 4th quarter against Tampa Bay, Rouse was inactive for the Packers' next contest against the Atlanta Falcons.
 With Bigby also still out with an injury, Rouse was reinserted into the starting line up for the next two games against the Seattle Seahawks and the Indianapolis Colts.
 Against the Colts, Rouse had seven tackles, two pass defenses, and an interception which he returned 99 yards for a touchdown, tying the longest interception return in Packers history.
 He was named NFL Defensive player of the week for that performance.
 After Atari Bigby returned from injury, Rouse returned to his backup role for the next couple of games until he was injured after his interception in the Monday Night Football game at New Orleans.
 Rouse was inactive for the next contest vs Carolina.

 Rouse again entered the season as a backup but started in Week 2 against the Cincinnati Bengals in place of the injured Atari Bigby.
 He recorded 9 tackles, 2 assisted, in the game.
 Rouse was cut by the Packers the following Wednesday, on September 23, 2009, and replaced by Matt Giordano.

-New York Giants
+Later career

-Rouse was claimed off waivers by the New York Giants on September 24, 2009 after Kenny Phillips was placed on injured reserve.
+Rouse was claimed off waivers by the New York Giants on September 24, 2009, after Kenny Phillips was placed on injured reserve.
 He was released on March 6, 2010.

-Arizona Cardinals

 Rouse signed with the Arizona Cardinals on August 3, 2010.
 He was waived on August 18.

-Omaha Nighthawks

-After being released by the Cardinals, Rouse signed with the Omaha Nighthawks of the United Football League for the 2010 season.